 Next, install a new piece of edge restraint where the old piece was.
 Keep the edge restraint tight against the pavers and nail it down every second hole.
 Make sure to cover the edge restraint with dirt or sand when finished to prevent warping.

-For a more detailed process of installing an edge restraint check out our tutorial on How to Install Hardscape Edge Restraint.
+For a more detailed process of installing an edge restraint for borders, check out our tutorial on How to Install Hardscape Edge Restraint.

 8. Tamp and sweep

 Finally, tamp the stones to ensure that they are compacted.
 Compacting helps level the stones and surface some of the bedding sand, improving interlock.